 Not ready to give up your annual reviews just yet?
 That’s OK.

-Before changing anything, consider these questions: Is the review system contributing to your company’s objectives?
+Before changing anything, consider these questions: Is the annual employee performance review system contributing to your company’s objectives?
 How is the system impacting the bottom line?
 Are you measuring the right things?

-Next, how about a review form that fits on one page?
+Next, how about an employee performance review form that fits on one page?
 On the top of that page, work with each employee to create a list of the three to five essential elements of their job.
 As supervisor, you will give a yes or no answer to whether the employee is performing those essential aspects of his or her job.

 The bottom half of the page should list forward-looking goals.
 This requires a back-and-forth discussion.
 Maybe one employee would like to learn a new software that could save your department time and money.
 Another employee would like to graduate to more complex projects.
 Keep goals broad, realistic and focused on company objectives.